 The Most Stress-Free Way to See the World

 Is cruising the quickest way to see the world?
 Of course not.
 A flight from London to Sydney takes just 22 hours.
 A cruise?
 You’re looking at around 50 nights.
 Is cruising the most luxurious and most stress-free way to see the world?
 Absolutely!
-Picture this – there’s no waiting around in airports, there’s no children kicking the back of your seat, and there’s no long layovers and luggage carousels.
-Instead, there’s a king-sized bed in which you can relax, there’s fine cuisine served up each and every night, and there’s plenty of places to stretch your legs, have a swim, grab a cocktail, or even relax with live music.
+Picture this – there’s no waiting around in airports; no children kicking the back of your seat; no long layovers and luggage carousels.
+Instead, there’s a king-sized bed in which you can relax; there’s fine cuisine served up each and every night; and there are places-a-plenty to stretch your legs, soak your shoulders, sip your cocktails and listen to that…whisper it…live music.

-A world cruise allows you to unpack your bags just once and be transported along the seas, across oceans and through canals, waking up in a new and exciting destination every day.
-As you might expect from a world cruise, there’s a good blend of shore days and sea days here, so passengers experience a happy balance of busy days of sightseeing in some of the world’s most bustling cities and laid back days on board reading books, shopping, having a massage, or going to the theatre.
+A World Cruise allows you to unpack your bags just once and be transported along the seas, across oceans and through canals, waking up in a new and exciting destination every day.
+As you might expect, there’s a good blend of shore days and sea days, so passengers experience a happy balance of busy days spent sightseeing in some of the world’s most bustling cities and laidback days reading books, browsing boutiques, melting cares away in the spa and sampling some seriously good food in the comfort of your ship.
 A world cruise is a unique opportunity to discover different cultures and communities without having to sacrifice on comfort.

 A True Voyage of Discovery